 Heroin users, over a period of time, develop tolerance to the drug and crave for larger doses to achieve the same state of ‘bliss’ which they experienced when they first began using it.
 The drug is often injected intravenously, increasing the risk for blood-borne communicable diseases like HIV and hepatitis.
 Chronic users may also suffer from liver and kidney disease, abscesses, pneumonia and infection of the heart lining and valves.

 Perils of addiction

-Perhaps the most noticeable effects of heroin abuse are the consequences it has on one’s attitude and interpersonal relationships.
-Because of heroin’s effects on neurotransmitters and opioid receptors in the brain, the user’s reward system is considerably affected, often leading to a loss of motivation as well as apathy toward once enjoyable activities and relationships.
-This and other factors can make intervention and recovery difficult for heroin users.
+Perhaps the most noticeable effects of heroin abuse are its consequences on one’s behavior and interpersonal relationships.
+Heroin binds itself to various opioid receptors, especially the ones that promote feelings of pain and pleasure, sleep and breathing.
+Because of this, the user’s reward system is considerably affected, often leading to loss of motivation and apathy toward once enjoyable activities and relationships.
+This can make intervention and recovery difficult for heroin users.

 A fast-acting opiate, regular heroin usage leads to tolerance of the drug and uncontrollable drug-seeking behavior despite the consequences.
 This soon turns into physical dependence and addiction.